 Line a baking sheet with parchment paper.

 Roll the dough between two separate sheets of parchment paper.
 Try to keep it the same thickness throughout because you want your cookies to bake at the same rate.

-Remove the parchment paper used for rolling the dough and applying decorative cookie cutters.
+Remove the parchment paper used for rolling the dough and apply decorative cookie cutters.
 Cut the dough into desired shapes.

-Place the cookies about 1 ½ inches apart on the prepared baking sheet.
+Place the cookies about 1 ½ inch apart on the prepared baking sheet.

 Bake for 7-9 minutes (depending on the thickness).
 They are ready when just turning brown.
 Note: Take the cookies out before they look done.
 As they cool, they’re still cooking!
 But make sure not to remove them from the parchment paper because they will stay fragile.